AlbertoPerea19/Project-ReparacionesAA/README.md

 ## DESCRIPTION  :clipboard:

 "We are a company dedicated to repairing and maintaining Xbox One controllers at a fair price.
 Without a doubt, if you will leave your control in the hands of someone, we are the best option."
+The product that will be developed, will be, in essence, an automatization of the the customer service system on a generic business of reparations.
+This product is expected to be implemented on the enterprise's WhatsApp

 ## TEAM  :busts_in_silhouette: